What is a Proxy Server?

 A Proxy server is an intermediate link between a user (browser, mobile application) and a website that transfers traffic between them.
 Proxies diverge end-user clients from the websites they browse and provide multiple levels of functionality and security.
 Proxy servers work as web filters and firewalls between the client and the Internet.
 When using proxy servers, all requests to the Internet first go to the proxy server, which evaluates the request, applies a set of rules to it, and then, if necessary, redirects the request to the Internet.

 What is the Python Request Library?

 Requests Library is a most popular Library that makes it uncomplicated to send HTTP requests using POST, GET and DELETE methods.
-The Requests Library is established on the urllib3 library and conceals the sophistication of making HTTP requests behind a simple API.
+The Requests library is based on the urllib3 library and hides the complexity of making HTTP requests behind a simple API.
 The Requests Library supports SSL connections, international domain names, and session cookies.
-The Requests Library is not contained in the Python distribution, but almost everyone uses Requests Library because the Python code for working with HTTP becomes brief, easy, and straightforward.
+The Requests Library is not contained in the Python distribution, but almost everyone uses Requests Library because the Python code for working with HTTP becomes straightforward, simple, and understandable.

 How to install the Python Requests Library?

 You can install the Requests Library using the pip package installer for Python: